Nomination deadline: April 15, 2019

 Who is Eligible?

-The recipient and submitter will receive paid travel and lodging at the conference.
+The recipient and a guest will receive paid travel and lodging at the conference.
 Additionally, the recipient receives a $5000.00 cash award.

 About Jake Ryker